joshjohanning/github-misc-scripts/git/README.md

 Get the full SHA from a short SHA

+## git-amend-commit-author-and-time.sh

+Amends the most recent commit with a new author and timestamp

+## git-amend-commit-to-include-new-changes.sh

+Amends the most recent commit by adding newly staged changes

+## git-amend-commit.sh

+Amends the most recent commit's message

+## git-commit-empty-commit.sh

+Commits empty commit (useful for triggering CI builds)

+## git-count-committers-in-last-x-days.sh

+Counts committers in the last 90 days

 ## git-merge-base.sh

 Finds the best common ancestor(s) between two commits (you can use it to compare commits at the tip of comparing branches)

+## git-reorder-last-2-commits.sh

+Reorders the last 2 commits

 ## git-show-branch.sh

 Shows commits that are common for branches being compared

+## git-show-files-changed-in-last-x-commits.sh

+Shows files that have been changed (added, modified, etc.) in the last x commits

+## git-squash-last-x-commits.sh

+Resets the last x commits and squashes them into one commit

 ## git-when-merged.sh